Siquijor, Finally

 San Juan Beach Sand Bar

-It’s really enchanting how the sandbars of the island can provide bountiful harvest seashells, seaweeds and many other seafood.
+It’s really enchanting how the sandbars of the island can provide a bountiful harvest of seashells, seaweeds, and many other seafood.

 Enchanted Balete Tree and Fish Spa

-It’s totally enchanting how a hundred year old balete tree could survive numerous wars in history and still stand tall near the highway and provide that relaxing comfort to however seek for it.
+It’s totally enchanting how a hundred-year-old balete tree could survive numerous wars in history and still stand tall near the highway and provide that relaxing comfort to whoever seeks it.

 Cambugahay Falls